-To define a new event with this event property, Click the Define Event button.
-The filters for Target Text equals “Press me” will be pre-populated for your event definition.
-Simply enter a name and click Define Event to save it.
+To label a new event with this event property, Click the Label Event button.
+The filters for Target Text equals “Press me” will be pre-populated for your event.
+Simply enter a name and click Label new event to save it.

-Information about how to use hierarchies in event definitions is available in Managing React Native Event Definitions.
+Information about how to use hierarchies in event labels is available in Events overview.